Weiss1990/kuber-backup-ui/README.md

 for normal launching this application please install first this server locally: https://github.com/Weiss1990/kuber-backup-api-server

-when you will put server to host, please, don't forget to set this host in environment prod of this angular project.
+when you will put server to host, please, don't forget to set this host in environment prod of this angular project. for local usage enough just to launch api server on localhost:3000 and this application an localhost:4200.

 # KuberBackupUi